konstantin-nizhinskiy/PdfCreateFromFile/README.md

  * getBase64 - Create PDF and get base64 (This options async you need set function callback)
  * getBlob - Create PDF and get Blob (This options async you need set function callback)
  * getDataUrl - Create PDF and get DataUrl (This options async you need set function callback)
+ * onlyContentFile - Don`t create PDF and send in callback all file add (This options async you need set function callback)

 #### documentName
 Type: `String`